pattonga/Symmetric-Weakly-Separated-Collection-Generator/README.md

 - [printSeeds] (optional, bool):
   - If `True`, prints the initial seed sets used to generate the full collection.
 - [printCollection] (optional, bool):
-  - If True, prints the entire generated symmetric weakly separated collection.
+  - If True, prints the entire generated maximal symmetric weakly separated collection.

 **Parameter Conditions:**